mkirchner/hamt/README.md

 Gathering pulls a one-row-sized table into its parent table (essentially converting an internal node into a leaf node).
 </p>

+The code is straightforward: we take the allocator `alloc`, the `anchor` pointer, and the position `pos` of the single-row table inside the parent table, copy over the key and value from the child table to the parent (maintaining a temporary handle on the child) and then free the child table:

 ```c
 HamtNode *table_gather(struct HamtAllocator *ator, HamtNode *anchor,